Email Delivery Services

 2. Verify the sender domain or sender address inside that email delivery service before creating a Mailrith campaign.

-3. Prefer a built-in API connection when Mailrith supports the email delivery service you use.
+3. Prefer the built-in connection when Mailrith supports the email delivery service you use.

-4. Use [Set Up Custom SMTP](https://mailrith.com/docs/setup-custom-smtp.md) only when your SMTP provider or mail server supports SMTP login details.
+4. Use [Set Up Custom SMTP](https://mailrith.com/docs/setup-custom-smtp.md) only when your email delivery service or mail server supplies the required Custom SMTP details.

-5. Confirm your email delivery service is signing with your domain using [DKIM](https://mailrith.com/guides/dkim.md) and, where possible, using a custom return-path for [SPF](https://mailrith.com/guides/spf.md).
+5. Confirm that your email delivery service signs email with your domain using [DKIM](https://mailrith.com/guides/dkim.md) and, where possible, uses a custom return-path for [SPF](https://mailrith.com/guides/spf.md).

-6. Create the [Email Delivery Connection](https://mailrith.com/docs/email-delivery-connections.md) in Mailrith and assign it only to the right workspaces.
+6. Create the [Email Delivery Connection](https://mailrith.com/docs/email-delivery-connections.md) in Mailrith and assign it only to the correct workspaces.

-7. Send a test email and inspect the result before using the connection in a broadcast, sequence, or automation.
+7. Send a test email, then inspect the test email and delivery result before using the connection in a broadcast, sequence, or automation.

 8. Set up email delivery service webhooks so [Bounces](https://mailrith.com/guides/bounces.md) and [Spam Complaints](https://mailrith.com/guides/spam-complaints.md) can update subscriber status in Mailrith.

-- SMTP sending needs the correct host, port, security mode, username, password, and allowed From email.
+- SMTP sending requires the correct host, port, security mode, username, password, and allowed From email.

-- A successful SMTP login does not mean SPF, DKIM, DMARC, or alignment are correct.
+- A successful SMTP login does not prove that SPF, DKIM, DMARC, or alignment are correct.

-- Email delivery service rate limits and account policies can still block or slow a send after Mailrith submits it.
+- Email delivery service rate limits and account policies can still block or slow a send after Mailrith submits the message.

-- Use an email delivery service that gives you visibility into bounces, complaints, suppressions, and rejected messages.
+- Use an email delivery service that shows bounces, complaints, suppressions, and rejected messages.

-- If you manage your own SMTP server, you also own TLS, PTR, queue health, abuse prevention, and IP reputation.
+- If you manage your own SMTP server, you are also responsible for TLS, PTR, queue health, abuse prevention, and IP reputation.

 > Mailrith controls the campaign.
 Your email delivery service controls the sending infrastructure.
-A healthy send needs both sides configured correctly.
+A healthy send requires both systems to be configured correctly.

 Related resources: